minhuiiy/cinema_booking/README.md

 ## Who is it for 🤷‍♀️

 I have been working with Flutter and Java for about three years.
-I built cool stuff at [VNPT Technology][zyllem] but most of them are system applications based on AOSP source code and are under security contracts, making it difficult to showcase them..
+I built cool stuff at VNPT Technology but most of them are system applications based on AOSP source code and are under security contracts, making it difficult to showcase them..

 This is a showcase user-facing application that I built in my spare time to expand my experience in application development and explore various technologies and new libraries I wanted to try, such as `Firebase`, `Google Maps`, `Payment`,... and more.